 All students enrolled in an Honors Project must have at least one affiliated full-time faculty mentor.
 Students must be enrolled in 1 unit of independent study with the faculty mentor while they are conducting their Honors Project.
 The student must present the outcome of their work through a presentation, exhibit, or performance.

 All Honors Projects require prior approval of the faculty mentor and affiliated Departmental Chair or designee.
-Students must complete an Honors Project Proposal that will be reviewed by the Honors Program Coordinator.
+Students must complete an Honors Project Proposal that will be reviewed by the Honors Program Director.

 How many Honors Projects can I use towards my Honors Program requirements?